GeorgeDavis26/e155-lab_3/README.md

-# E155 Lab 2
+# E155 Lab 3

-Multiplexed 7-Segment Display
+Keypad Scanner

-This lab focuses on implementing a time-multiplexing scheme to drive two seven-segment displays with a single set of FPGA I/O pins Building a simple pnp transistor circuit to drive large currents from the FPGA pins.
-Modular verilog architecture.
+This lab focuses on implementing A keypad scanner and the same time time-multiplexing scheme to drive two seven-segment displays with a single set of FPGA I/O pins used in lab 2.
+Building a simple pnp transistor circuit to drive large currents from the FPGA pins and Modular verilog architecture.